 Bridget has direct experience of corporate decision making as well as advisory and modelling projects.

-She is currently a non-executive director at Network Rail, where she chairs the Audit and Risk Committee, and Ulster Bank, where she chairs the Risk Committee.
-She has previously sat on the Boards of the Britannia Building Society and the Department of Work and Pensions, and chaired the Audit Committee in both cases.
+She is currently a non-executive director at Network Rail, where she chairs the Audit and Risk Committee, and Atom Bank, where she chairs the Audit Committee.
+She has previously sat on the Boards of Ulster Bank, where she chaired the Risk Committee, the Britannia Building Society and the Department of Work and Pensions, chairing the Audit Committee in both cases.
 These roles have given her insight into how decisions are made in practice and the kind of modelling which will support decision making effectively across a range of industries.
 Her advisory work has involved working at board level on a range of issues, from the introduction of Emissions Trading to major investment appraisal of new plans, to regulatory issues

 Bridget works with Indepen in translating insights into corporate and regulatory behaviour into effective change, as well as developing modelling strategies which support this understanding of how real decisions are made.